 Now that you know all this, you might be reconsidering what color to paint the baby’s room.
 Since they won’t be able to see many colors at first anyway, neutral colors are highly popular.
 In addition, with so many genders reveals not occurring until birth, neutral colors allow the parents to prepare for either gender baby.

-Once you’ve chosen your new, neutral color, let a professional interior painting in Dallas service do the rest for you.
+Once you’ve chosen your new, neutral color, let professional interior painting contractors do the rest for you.
 As an expectant mom, you shouldn’t be painting anyway; and as expectant parents, surely you have enough on your plate to take care of.

 What colors are neutral for a baby?